 Every chaincode has a definition that includes certain parameters such as name, version, endorsement policy, and more.
 This chaincode definition needs to be approved by the channel members for the peers to use that chaincode.
 The chaincode needs to be approved only once by each organization and used by all peers in the channel.
 The approval of the chaincode is subject to the endorsement policy, which defines the voting mechanism.
 The endorsers (regarding the channel policies) are responsible for authenticating the chaincode.
 Each endorser should approve the same chaincode definition to be able to commit it to the channel.

 - 1.Go to the “Channels” tab and open the specific channel where you need to approve the chaincode.

 - 2.Under the “Channel Actions” section, there is an option labeled “Approve chaincode.”

 Note: Each organization needs to approve the same chaincode definition to commit this chaincode on a channel.
 Only the peer and package ID are different for each organization.

 Note: You cannot approve a chaincode definition twice.
 If an error appears while you’re trying to approve a chaincode, check to make sure that it has not been approved earlier.

 To approve chaincode you need to fill in the following fields:

 - Chaincode - Choose a chaincode from a drop-down menu.

 - Peer - A peer node where this chaincode was installed earlier.

-- Sequence - The number of times the chaincode was defined, automatically specified by the platform (it increases every time when upgrading the chaincode on a channel).
+- Sequence - The number of times the chaincode was defined, automatically specified by the platform.

 - Package ID - The package ID value is generated by the peer while installing the chaincode on the peer.
 It is automatically specified by the platform when you choose a peer in the field above.